DannieLehmann/Latex/Latex.ver.1/docs/dokumentation/cdrom/Readme.txt

+﻿
 Dette er også en ændring

-In This folder shall there be:
+In this folder shall there be:

 Copies of:
 - Document
 - Report

+There shall be a copy af Datasweet